GTPB/ELIXIR-Train-the-Trainer-Dev/editing/README.md

 name it whatever, but make sure it has an .md at the end

+do not add files with no yaml header - might not build the website

 #### HackMD Editing

 #### Setting Up HackMD